Release Date: October 10th, 2017 (Los Angeles premiere)

 Jeff Goldblum shows up as another villain, the Grandmaster.
 He runs a planet that has a massive gladiator coliseum.
 This is where the big fight between Thor and the Hulk goes down.
 Obviously, the two end up teaming up and taking it to every baddie in the film.

-For what Thor: Ragnarok is, which is a fun comic book movie, it couldn’t be more perfect.
-It’s really hard for me to give out a perfect ten score when rating a picture but in the context of superhero movies and for the fact that it is a better Marvel film than both of the Guardians of the Galaxy outings, which both earned a nine, I have to give Thor: Ragnarok that perfect ten.
-Plus, it’s better than any other blockbuster film I’ve seen in 2017.
+For what Thor: Ragnarok is, which is a fun comic book movie, it couldn’t be more entertaining.
+It’s really hard for me to give out a perfect 10 score when rating a picture but in the context of superhero movies and for the fact that it is a better Marvel film than both of the Guardians of the Galaxy outings, which both earned a 9, I have to give Thor: Ragnarok a 9.5 out of 10.
+It will take something quite exceptional to reach a 10 in this genre but maybe Waititi will give us an ever better Thor picture in the future.
+He’s certainly capable of it.